We offer a variety of payment options, including payment plans.

 Authorized Users

-You may authorize others (parents, employers, other third parties) to access your financial account information – to view your student account details and submit a payment directly to your account via credit card or electronic check (U.S. bank accounts only).
+You may authorize others (family, employers, other third parties) to access your financial account information.
+This will allow them to view your student account details and submit a payment directly to your account via credit card or e-check.

 In compliance with the Family Education Rights and Privacy Act of 1974 (FERPA), your student financial records may not be shared with a third party without your written consent.
 Adding an authorized user serves as your written consent that an third party may view your account information and make payments on your behalf via the Student Finance Portal.

-Please note that the courses in which you are enrolled for the term will be included on your financial statement, and will be visible to any authorized users you choose.
+The courses in which you are enrolled for the term will be included on your financial statement and will be visible to authorized users.

 Financial Aid

-There are financial aid options for students admitted to degree programs and the Premedical Program (see Admitted Students), as well as limited funding opportunities for students who are taking courses but are not admitted to a program (see Nonadmitted Students).
+Financial aid options may be available to admitted degree candidates and Premedical Program students (see Admitted Students).
+Limited funding opportunities may be available to students not admitted to a program (see Nonadmitted Students).

 Harvard University Tuition Assistance Plan (TAP)

-Harvard’s Tuition Assistance Plan (TAP) makes it possible for University staff, faculty, part-time employees and retirees to take Extension School courses.
+Harvard’s Tuition Assistance Plan (TAP) makes it possible for Harvard staff, faculty, part-time employees and retirees to take Extension School courses.
 See Tuition Assistance for more information.

 Veterans’ Education Benefits and Active Military Tuition Assistance (TA)

-Veterans may be eligible to receive education benefits through the Veterans Administration.
-Veterans and active military service members may be eligible to receive TA.
-See Benefits for the Military for more information.
+Veterans and active military service members may be eligible to receive education benefits through the Veterans Administration.
+Active military service members may be eligible to receive tuition assistance through their branch of service.
+See Funding for Veterans and Active Military for more information.